takahideiwai/Crypto/_episodes/01-passwordcracking.md

 - "Follow instructions to successfully demonstrate some Password Cacking activities"
 keypoints:
 - "Directions.pdf can be opened using Firefox."
-- "It is best to copy and past the hashed passwords in Task 2."
+- "It is best to copy and paste the hashed passwords in Task 2."
 - "hashfile1.txt is created for user's convenience in the home directory."
 ---